FamilySearch/gedcomx/specifications/date-model-specification.md

 A+1980-05-18T18:53Z | minutes | about 4:53 PM [UTC], May 18, 1980
 A+2014-08-19 | days | about August 19, 2014 CE

-# 7. URI Representation
+# 7. URI Type Representation

-TODO: Add the URI representation...
+ The URI defined for the GEDCOM X Date type is `http://gedcomx.org/v1/Date`

 # 8. Implementation Hints and Observations